Chickenpox & Varicella Vaccine: What You Need To Know

 Previous vaccination with a varicella vaccine does not always guarantee that a person will not develop chickenpox symptoms.
 However, if they do, these symptoms are usually much milder than in an unvaccinated person.

 Chickenpox that occurs in a person who has been previously been vaccinated against the disease is called “breakthrough varicella”, and it is usually mild.
 People with breakthrough varicella typically don’t have a fever, or only have a low-grade fever, and develop fewer than 50 skin lesions.
-The rash tends to be milder and lacks the vesicles typically seen in unvaccinated people who develop the disease, and the duration of illness is shorter.
+The rash tends to be milder and lacks the vesicles typically seen in unvaccinated people who develop the disease.
+People with breakthrough varicella also tend to recover quicker than unvaccinated people.

 Vaccination is generally long-lasting although experts aren't sure exactly how long it lasts for.
 Some studies have shown antibodies against varicella are still present 10 to 20 years after vaccination.